 \textbf{Mean Average Precision at 50\% Intersection over Union (mAP@50)} considers the intersection over union (IoU) between the predicted box and the ground truth box, where a detection is considered correct if the IoU is greater than 50\%.
 It is averaged over all classes and IoU thresholds (Equation \ref{eq:map50}):

-These metrics, delineated through Equations \ref{eq:precision}, \ref{eq:recall}, and \ref{eq:map50}, provide a comprehensive view of the model's performance in detecting and estimating the pose of immature green fruits, highlighting the effectiveness and accuracy of the detection algorithms.
+These metrics (\ref{eq:precision}, \ref{eq:recall}, and \ref{eq:map50}) provide a comprehensive view of the model's performance in detecting and estimating the pose of immature green fruits, highlighting the effectiveness and accuracy of the models used.

-Additionally, the evaluation of image processing speeds for green fruit pose detection was systematically segmented into three phases: pre-processing, inference, and post-processing.
-These phases encompass the complete cycle from initial image manipulation before detection, through the detection process itself, to the final steps following the detection output.
+Additionally, the evaluation of image processing speed for green fruit pose detection was systematically divided into three phases: pre-processing, inference, and post-processing.
+These phases encompass the complete cycle from initial image manipulation before detection, through the detection process itself, to the final steps following the detection.
 Each phase is critical in understanding the overall efficiency and responsiveness of the pose detection system.

-\begin{itemize} \item \textbf{Pre-processing:} This stage involves preparing the images for detection, which may include resizing, normalization, and augmentation to enhance the model's ability to detect immature green fruits accurately. \item \textbf{Inference:} At this core phase, the model processes the image to detect and estimate the pose of the fruits.
-The speed of this stage is crucial for real-time applications and is quantified by the time taken to process a single image, as shown in Equation \ref{eq:inference_speed}:
+\begin{itemize} \item \textbf{Pre-processing:} This stage involves preparing the images for detection, which may include resizing, normalization, and augmentation to enhance the model's ability to detect immature green fruits accurately. \item \textbf{Inference:} At this core phase, the model processes image to detect fruit and estimate their pose.
+The speed of this stage is crucial for real-time applications and is quantified by the time taken to process a single image, which is given by \ref{eq:inference_speed}:

 \item \textbf{Post-processing:} This phase involves operations after the initial detection, such as applying non-maximum suppression to refine the detection boxes and extracting pose information for further analysis. \end{itemize} Based on achieving the highest precision and the fastest inference speed among all configurations of YOLO11 and YOLOv8, the optimal model was selected for further image analysis and validation of the detected pose in 3D image space.